sofpn/rprimer/README.md

 ## Overview

-rprimer provides tools for designing (RT)-(q/dd)PCR assays from multiple DNA sequence alignments.
-The design process is built on three functions:
+rprimer provides tools for designing (RT)-(q/dd)PCR assays from a multiple DNA sequence alignment.
+The design process is built on three
+functions:

   - `getConsensusProfile()`: returns an `RprimerProfile` object, which is used as input for;